Powerlearnproject/se-day1-assignment-XanderXo/README.md

 Describe the roles and responsibilities of a Software Developer, a Quality Assurance Engineer, and a Project Manager in a software engineering team.

+**Software Developer**
+- Design, develop, and implement applications, programs, and systems using various programming languages and frameworks.
+- Maintain and update software to ensure it remains functional and up to date.
+- Work closely with team members to follow best practices in software development.
+- Provide regular progress updates to the project manager on software development tasks.

+**Quality Assurance Engineer**
+- Work with stakeholders to clarify and understand software requirements.
+- Establish development standards and guidelines for programmers to follow.
+- Verify that the software meets all specified requirements before deployment.
+- Evaluate the product to detect bugs and recommend improvements for better efficiency.
+- Develop and execute automated testing scripts using open-source tools.

+**Project Manager**
+- Assemble and lead the software development team.
+- Communicate with clients and developers to define project requirements.
+- Develop a project blueprint outlining the software development process.
+- Monitor project milestones and keep stakeholders informed of progress.
+- Deliver the final software product to the client and conduct regular performance checks.

 Discuss the importance of Integrated Development Environments (IDEs) and Version Control Systems (VCS) in the software development process.
 Give examples of each.